 This act gave beneficiaries options for prescription drug coverage.
 The low-income subsidy is extra help.

 Extra help is for those with low income and few resources.
 Beneficiaries may apply for the Low-Income Subsidy (LIS) with their State Medicaid agency or with the Social Security Administration (SSA).

-MMA requirements include both the State, and the SSA to accept any LIS applications.
-Although, certain states have their own eligibility process in place.
+MMA requirements include both the State and the SSA to accept any LIS applications, although individual states have their eligibility process in place.

 After the application process, following acceptance, beneficiaries with LIS get help covering Part D costs.
 Extra Help benefits include Part D annual deductibles, coinsurances, monthly premiums, and copayments.

 Additionally, low-income subsidy enrollees are exempt from the Medicare “donut hole” or coverage gap.

 Some states have different rules on income and resource limits for Medicare Savings Program eligibility.
 MSP rules the limit of a person’s maximum income to 135% of the Federal Poverty Line.